Skip to content

 If you are looking for a challenge, follow the century-length course of the annual Spring Tour de St. George, which skirts the western edge of Snow Canyon State Park, swoops down to the Utah-Arizona border, passes through Sand Hollow and Quail Creek state parks, and finishes alongside Red Cliffs National Conservation Area.

 Boasting an average 300 days of annual sunshine, it’s no surprise that St. George trends significantly warmer than the rest of the state.
 Its arid desert climate is emblematic of the desert southwest, averaging in the high nineties and hotter in the summer months.
-Wherever you’re riding, plan to bring plenty of water, and consider acclimating to the dry heat with shorter loops before taking on a big day.
+Wherever you’re riding, plan to bring plenty of water, and consider acclimating to the dry heat with shorter cycling loops before taking on a big day.

 Accommodations and Bike Shops

-Thanks to its proximity to outstanding road and mountain biking, St. George is home to many bike shops, plus an all-around outdoor gear supplier, the Desert Rat.
+Thanks to its proximity to outstanding road cycling and mountain biking, St. George is home to many bike shops, plus an all-around outdoor gear supplier, the Desert Rat.
 The town is supremely bike-able, too: its easy-to-navigate bike routes and trails system will get you nearly anywhere in St. George, including lodging and the myriad restaurants on Main Street.
 There are dozens of budget-friendly accommodations in town; those looking for a luxury getaway should head north from town toward Snow Canyon State Park for a stay at the upscale Inn at Entrada.

 mountain biking our favorite path wire jaydash